 Operating Expense vs. Capital Expense vs. Non-operating Expense

-Operating expenses, as you now know, are the expenses that a company incurs to run a business on a daily basis.
-On the other hand, a company incurs capital expenses or capital expenditure when it spends money, raise money via debt or some other source to invest in an asset or to expand the value of an existing asset.
+As you now know, operating expenses are the expenses that a company incurs to run a business on a daily basis.
+On the other hand, a company incurs capital expenses or capital expenditure when it spends money, raises money via debt or some other source to invest in an asset, or expands the value of an existing asset.

 A capital expenditure helps a company to reap the benefits in the long run, typically beyond a year.
-Operating expenses, on the other hand, are for a certain period, such as rent for a year.
+On the other hand, operating expenses are for a certain period, such as rent for a year.

 A company records an operating expense in the income statement.
-Capital expenditure comes as an asset in the balance sheet.
-A point to note is that depreciation on asset comes in the income statement as an expense.
-Thereafter, the accumulated depreciation comes in the balance sheet as the sum total of all the depreciation expense.
+Capital expenditure comes as an asset on the balance sheet.
+A point to note is that depreciation on assets comes in the income statement as an expense.
+After that, the accumulated depreciation comes into the balance sheet as the sum total of all the depreciation expenses.